DanielJimenezMorales/DanielJimenezMorales.github.io/_posts/2025-06-20-client-side-prediction-and-server-reconciliation.md

 This means that every time the client finds a mismatch between its predicted state and the authoritative state from the server, it must re-simulate at least 5 ticks to reconcile.
 As a consequence a CPU spike might arise if the correction is fully applied in the same tick.

-### Mitigation strategy: Spread re-simulations over multiple threads
+### Mitigation strategy: Spread re-simulations over multiple ticks
 One possible solution is to limit the number of re-simulations executed each tick.
 Instead of processing all the re-simulations needed to reconcile in one tick, we can split the work over multiple ticks.

 For example, if 6 ticks of re-simulation are required, we might choose to perform 2 reconciliations for the next three ticks.
 This solution introduces a small delay in reaching full synchronization, but it reduces the risk of having CPU spikes.